-On a blockchain, every data shared on this network is visible to all participants, and every one of them is accountable for their actions.
+Every data shared on a blockchain is visible to all participants, and everyone is accountable for their actions.
 A blockchain perfectly defines a democratized system.

-For all of its automation, security, and binding trust capabilities in a decentralized manner, some people predict this is the end of Centralized platforms as we knew it.
+For all of its automation, security, and binding trust capabilities in a decentralized manner, some predict this is the end of Centralized platforms as we know them.
 Although that might not necessarily be true, centralized platforms face competition, something they haven’t faced for millennia.

 The Debate of Our Times

-A Public Blockchain (also called Permissionless blockchains) does not require anyone’s permission to participate in the network.
-Anyone can join the network and read, write, or participate within the blockchain.
+A Public Blockchain (also called Permissionless blockchain) does not require anyone’s permission to participate in the network.
+Anyone can join the network, read, write, or participate in the blockchain.
 A public blockchain is decentralized and does not have a single entity that controls the network.

 It is difficult to argue which one is better, as both have their niche use cases and preferred market.
 Thus, let us deeply analyze each area and let you make that decision for yourself.

 Public Blockchains Vs. Private Blockchains